-It was 29.3% and the prevalence of alcohol dependence was 3.5%; these estimates indicate that non-dependent heavy drinkers outnumber dependent drinkers by more than eight to one.
-Fourth, providers who reported using CAGE and asked patients about the amount of beverages per occasion and how often they drink could detect patients who abuse alcohol, even if they haven't used a screening tool preferred by the USPSTF.
+This indicates that non-dependent heavy drinkers outnumber dependent drinkers by more than eight to one.
+Providers who reported using CAGE and asked patients about the amount of beverages per occasion and how often they drink could detect patients who abuse alcohol, even if they haven't used a screening tool preferred by the USPSTF.
 Excessive alcohol consumption is associated with car accidents, violence, and multiple illnesses, including fetal alcohol spectrum disorders.
 Alcohol screening and brief counseling can sometimes reduce alcohol consumption by 25% in people who drink too much, but only 1 in 6 people have ever talked to their doctor or other health professional about drinking alcohol.